Value Differences

 Jesus told his disciples a parable in Matthew 13:44 that pertains to moral disagreements with God.
 Here it is:

 The kingdom of heaven is like treasure hidden in a field.
-When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.
+When a man found it, he hid it again, and then in his joy, he sold all he had and bought that field.

-God’s reign in us begins when we accept his free gift of salvation through Jesus.
-After that, it entails our voluntary submission to his authority and our willing consent to let him renew us as he sees fit.
+God’s reign in us begins when we accept his gift of salvation through Jesus.
+After that, it entails our voluntary submission to his authority and our consent to let him renew us as he sees fit.
 Implicit in God’s reign is our conscious agreement with his moral values.

 As with other changes he makes in our life, God never demands that we abide by his moral values, even after we ask him to reign in us.
 Instead, he gives us the desire to uphold his moral values as we walk in harmony with him.
 We eventually adopt his moral code to please us, as well as him.